google/agi/validation.md

 AGI needs a compatible GPU driver to run.
 To ensure the tool provides good and valid profiling data, we run a validation check when you first connect a new device.

-If your device is listed in the supported device page, you can expect AGI to pass validation.
+If your device is listed in the [supported devices](docs/devices) page, you can expect AGI to pass validation.

 If your device is not listed, then it is likely that your device does not have a compatible GPU driver.